dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 for locating this file.
 NOTICE!
 AS OF MyJSQLView v3.17 RELEASE A MINOR CHANGE IN THE myjsqlview.xml CONFIGURATION FILE WILL INVALIDATE ALL PREVIOUSLY VERSIONS' SAVED PASSWORDS.
-To remedy this discrepancy use the Connection Manager to Update your sites by typing in the password again.<br><br>
+To remedy this discrepancy use the Connection Manager to Update your sites by typing in the password again.

 General Setup Instructions

     The MyJSQLView application is a Java based program and does require the JRE, to be installed.
 The minimum runtime environment needs to be JRE-1.5.
-In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the HSQL, MySQL, Oracle, or PostgreSQL database.
+In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the HSQL, MySQL, Oracle, PostgreSQL, or SQLite database.
 The programs are available on the Internet free of charge.
-Check with the sites hsqldb.org, dev.mysql.com, oracle.com, and jdbc.postgresql.org.
+Check with the sites hsqldb.org, dev.mysql.com, oracle.com, jdbc.postgresql.org, and xerial.org.
 Note, the HSQLDB contains no separate JDBC, it is embedded in the HSQLDB.jar.
 The jar file for these extensions needs to be installed to the JRE /lib/ext directory.
 On a Windows system this JRE directory in normally under C:/Windows/java.
 On a Linux/Unix system the directory is normally under the /usr/lib directory, and is most easily found by typing the command "which java" in a console.
 Please consult with each vendor for specific installation instructions for these JDBC pieces of code.
 Similarly if other databases are to be accessed